 UNE’s emergency response procedures exist to maintain our ability to quickly and effectively respond to any public safety emergency.
 Please review these pages carefully and refer to them for critical information in the event of an emergency.

 Emergency Quick Reference

-- Move to a point in the room where you cannot be seen, such as a wall closest to the hallway, under a desk or behind a file cabinet.
+- Move to a point in the room where you cannot be seen such as under a desk, behind a file cabinet, a wall closest to the hallway where you can’t be seen through a window.

-- Wait until a recognized UNE official, UNE Safety and Security officer or police officer gives you permission to come out.
+Wait for a recognized UNE Official or the police to tell you to come out.